wp-plugins/contact-us-page-contact-people/readme.txt

 == Upgrade Notice ==

+= 1.1.2 =
+Upgrade now for an admin panel app interface Radio Switch bug fix on the Android platform

 = 1.1.1 =
 Upgrade your plugin now for the all new a3rev admin panel app type interface plus Map Marker not showing bug fix.